What Does Microsoft 365 Support Actually Cover?

 · by IDE Solutions

-A missed email, a locked account, a SharePoint folder that nobody can access — these are not just help desk issues.
-When your business runs on Microsoft 365, disruptions to that platform are operations problems, security problems, and in some cases revenue problems.
-Most small businesses underestimate how much Microsoft 365 they are actually paying for — the platform spans email, Teams, SharePoint, OneDrive, device management, identity, compliance, and security controls, and the majority of small businesses use a fraction of it.
+A missed email, a locked account, a SharePoint folder that nobody can access: each looks like a routine help desk issue.
+But when your business runs on Microsoft 365, disruptions to that platform are operations problems, security problems, and in some cases revenue problems.
+They get resolved slowly when there is no one accountable for managing the environment, and they keep recurring for the same reason.

 What Microsoft 365 support for small business actually includes